jtkim-kaist/VAD/README.md

 ACAM is based on the recurrent attention model (RAM) [1] and the implementation of RAM can be found in [jlindsey15](https://github.com/jlindsey15/RAM) and [jtkim-kaist](https://github.com/jtkim-kaist/ram_modified)'s repository.

-This paper will be provided as soon as it is accepted.
+The submitted paper will be provided as soon as it is accepted.
 If you want to use this toolkit before publishing the paper, please cite this repositoy like:

 Juntae Kim: "VAD_Toolkit", GitHub repository, [Online] Available: https://github.com/jtkim-kaist/VAD_Toolkit, 2017.